 The best way is to combine both strength training (to avoid muscle loss) with cardio.
 Cardio will increase your fat loss and improve your cardiovascular health.
 Strength training will do this to an extent as well.

-The third piece of the perfect puzzle is of course your diet!
+The final and most important piece of the fat loss puzzle is of course diet.

 This will mean the fat loss will be fairly slow but you probably packed on the pounds over several years so it can take several months to over a year to lose them.
 You have to be patient and consistent and never lose faith, you will succeed!

 To achieve these goals it’s easiest to weigh yourself weekly and adjust your diet accordingly.
-Don’t do adjustment based on one week because weight doesn’t go down in linear fashion.
+Don’t do adjustments based on one week because weight doesn’t go down in a linear fashion.
 It’s important to follow the overall trend over several weeks and months.